Bradley

 United States

 Dr. Bradley Schlaggar is the president and CEO of Kennedy Krieger Institute and holds the Zanvyl Krieger Faculty Endowed Chair at Kennedy Krieger.
-He is also a professor of neurology and pediatrics at The Johns Hopkins University.
-At the Institute, Dr. Schlaggar leads a team of more than 2,800 full and part-time staff and faculty members to advance the organization’s longstanding mission of improving the lives of children, adolescents and young adults with disorders and injuries of the brain, spinal cord and musculoskeletal system.
+He is also a professor of neurology and pediatrics at The Johns Hopkins University School of Medicine.
+At the Institute, Dr. Schlaggar leads a team of nearly 3,500 full and part-time staff and faculty members to advance the organization’s longstanding mission of improving the lives of children, adolescents and young adults with, and those at risk of, disorders and injuries of the brain, spinal cord and musculoskeletal system.

 Education

-Dr. Schlaggar is a highly sought-after lecturer.
-He has published nearly 200 research papers and is recognized as a highly-cited (i.e., in the top 1 percent) investigator.
-He is a co-founder the Flux Society for Developmental Cognitive Neuroscience.
-He has been recognized with numerous awards for research, mentorship, clinical care and community service, including the Philip R. Dodge Young Investigator Award from the Child Neurology Society, the Norman Geschwind Award for Behavioral Neurology from the American Academy of Neurology, the E. Mead Johnson Award from the Society for Pediatric Research, and the Frank Hatch Award for Outstanding Community Service from the John Merck Foundation.
-In 2021, he was elected into the Academy of American Physicians.
-Maryland’s The Daily Record has recognized him as a Most Admired CEO and a member of the Health Care Power List.
+He is a highly sought-after lecturer.
+He has published over 200 research papers and is recognized as a highly-cited (i.e., in the top one percent) investigator.
+He is a co-founder of the Flux Society for Developmental Cognitive Neuroscience.
+He has been recognized with numerous awards for research, mentorship, clinical care and community service, including the Philip R. Dodge Young Investigator Award from the Child Neurology Society (2003), the Norman Geschwind Award for Behavioral Neurology from the American Academy of Neurology (2009), the E. Mead Johnson Award from the Society for Pediatric Research (2012), the Frank Hatch Award for Outstanding Community Service from the John Merck Foundation (2014), and the Huttenlocher Lifetime Achievement Award from the Flux Society for Developmental Cognitive Neuroscience (2024).
+In 2021, he was elected to the Academy of American Physicians.
+He was recognized by the Baltimore Area Council of Scouting America with the 2024 Health Services Leadership Award.
+The World Trade Center Institute awarded Dr. Schlaggar with a 2026 Maryland International Business Leadership Award.
+Maryland’s The Daily Record has recognized him as a Most Admired CEO (2022) and a member of the Health Care Power List (2023, 2024).

 Research